 Preneed funeral insurance sets aside money for your funeral before you die.
 This type of insurance is suitable because it protects your loved ones from covering funeral expenses when you are dead.

 The preneed insurance covers the cost of your funeral.
-The permanent life insurance will pay for things like the cost of a standard funeral home service, funeral arrangements, memorial service, and church and burial services.
-You can also lock into today’s prices for those things so that you do not have to worry about it if they go up in price.
+The permanent life insurance will pay for a standard funeral home, funeral arrangements, memorial service, and church and burial services.
+You can also lock into today’s prices for those things so that you do not have to worry about it if they go up.

 The Difference Between Burial Insurance and Preneed Funeral Insurance